Deep Learning for Two-Sided Matching: Preliminaries

-A pair $(w,f)$ forms a {\em blocking pair for matching $\mu$} if $w$ and $f$ prefer each other to their partners in $\mu$ (or $\bot$ in the case that either or both are unmatched).
+A pair $(w,f)$ forms a {\em blocking pair for matching $\mu$} if $w$ and $f$ prefer each other to their partners in $\mu$ (or $\bot$ in the case that one or both are unmatched).
 A matching $\mu$ is {\em stable} if and only if there are no blocking pairs.
-A matching $\mu$ is {\em individually rational} (IR) if it is not blocked by any individual, i.e., there is no worker or firm that finds its partner unacceptable and prefers $\bot$.\footnote{Stability precludes empty matchings.
-For example, if a matching $\mu$ leaves a worker $w$ and a firm $f$ unmatched, where $w$ finds $f$ acceptable and $f$ finds $w$ acceptable, then $(w,f)$ is a blocking pair to $\mu$.}
+A matching $\mu$ is {\em individually rational} (IR) if and only if it is not blocked by any individual; i.e., no agent finds its match unacceptable and prefers $\bot$.\footnote{Stability precludes empty matchings.
+For example, if a matching $\mu$ leaves a worker $w$ and a firm $f$ unmatched, where $w$ finds $f$ acceptable, and $f$ finds $w$ acceptable, then $(w,f)$ is a blocking pair to $\mu$.}

-\subsection{Randomized matchings}
+\subsection{Randomized matchings.}

-We work with {\em randomized matching mechanisms} $g$ that map preference profiles $\succ$ to distributions on matchings, denoted $g(\succ)\in \triangle({\mathcal B})$.
-This provides for differentiable mechanisms.
-Here, $\triangle({\mathcal B})$ denotes the probability simplex on the set of matchings.